 8. Palace of Fine Arts

 This popular spot is right on the edge of the Presidio.
-The Palace of Fine Arts was famously designed by Bernard Maybeck for the 1915 Panama-Pacific Exhibition, and it’s stood as one of the most iconic landmarks in the City ever since!
+The Palace of Fine Arts was famously designed by Bernard Maybeck for the 1915 Panama-Pacific Exhibition, and it’s stood as one of the most iconic landmarks in the city ever since.
 Sprawl out on the grass and enjoy the beautiful palace with a sunset backdrop.

 10. Ina Coolbrith Park at night

 This small, unassuming park in Russian Hill is really a hidden gem when you’re looking for great city views.
 Climb the steps all the way to the top for a spectacular sunset reward, or lounge on the benches for a romantic evening.
+Stop by the nearby Francisco Park to make a day out of it.

 11. Ocean Beach